 Make them curious

 It is important to make the reviewers want to know more about your project.
 Make them curious: make them want to explore how precisely you will deliver what you promise in your proposal.
-B2 is where you will “wow” them, where you will deeper into the methodology of your project.
+B2 is where you will “wow” them, where you will go deeper into the methodology of your project.
 At this early stage, panel members are often looking for reasons to reject a proposal (the quality of the proposals submitted to ERC increases every year).
-The evaluators will try to “weed” out proposals, rather than reward them by going into the next stage.
+The evaluators will try to “weed” out proposals rather than reward them by going into the next stage.

 This information was extracted from an ERC video.
 You can watch it here.